studioalemni/studioalemni.github.io/collections/_posts/2024-01-08-2023-year-end-summary.md

 2023 has finally come to an end.
 I'll admit, I began writing this developer's log thinking I'd only have a couple of bullet points for the game's development and progress.
 However, it turns out this year has been a very productive one, and just because the game isn't done yet doesn't mean amazing progress wasn't made.

-My resolution is to be more kind to myself as an independent developer, and understand that the project has absolutely no funding and that I am working on it entirely in my spare time.
+My resolution is to be more kind to myself as an independent developer, and understand that the project is not funded and that I am working on it entirely in my spare time.
 With that in mind, and looking just how much we got done this year, I think the project is doing pretty darn good!

 This devlog is a lengthy summary broken into three parts: December's development progress, a summary of the entire year, and plans / announcements for 2024.